-My research focuses on biodiversity conservation and land use change in the tropics.
-I use field studies and existing data sets to investigate the outcomes of land use change for biodiversity, climate change and livelihoods.
-I use both ecological and economic approaches to assess the costs and benefits of different conservation strategies and scenarios of land use change.
+My research focuses on biodiversity conservation, land use change and agriculture, particularly in the tropics.
+I use field studies and existing data sets to investigate the outcomes of management decisions and land use change for biodiversity, climate change and livelihoods.
+I use ecological, economic and spatial analytical approaches, including assessments of costs and benefits of different scenarios.

-More broadly, my aim is to provide evidence for decision-making and planning for biodiversity conservation, environmental protection and sustainability.
-As part of this aim, I completed a three month policy internship with the Environment and Research Team at the Research Service of the National Assembly for Wales, UK
+I aim to provide evidence for decision-making and planning for biodiversity conservation, environmental protection and sustainability.
+As part of this aim, I completed a policy internship with the Environment Research Team at the National Assembly for Wales, UK

 PhD research – habitat loss, biodiversity and economics in the Indo-Burma biodiversity hotspot